floodea/RepData_PeerAssessment1/PA_1_template.md

 ```
 ## [1] "Median= 10766.1886792453"
 ```

+## New factor variable
-Create a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.
+This has two levels - "weekday" and "weekend" and indicates whether a given date is a weekday or weekend day.

 ```r